yliapis/blog/_posts/2017-12-29-A-Classical-Approach-to-Spike-Sorting.md

 # Spike Sorting

 The first step for our spike sorting algorithm will be feature extraction; we will be using principal component analysis to do this.
-For those unfamiliar with the algorithm, it is recommended to read the [Wikipedia page](https://en.wikipedia.org/wiki/Principal_component_analysis) in addition to the following references: [CITE] [CITE].
+For those unfamiliar with the algorithm, it is recommended to read the [Wikipedia page](https://en.wikipedia.org/wiki/Principal_component_analysis) [8] in addition to the relevant references included [9] [10].

 The way we will be using it will be treating each windowed action potential as a feature vector in order to compute the principal components.
 This is an effective approach, since there are distinct covariances for each neural signature.
-We will be using the eigen-decomposition technique [CITE].
+We will be using the eigen-decomposition technique [10].

 Given a data matrix $$ \mathbf{X}_{t \times n} $$, where t is the time index of the sample, and n is the index of each windowed action potential, we want to project into a feature space with $$ m $$ features per sample; we want to compute the data matrix $$ \mathbf{F}_{m \times n} $$.
 Since PCA computes principal components that the original data is projected onto, we can represent PCA as a linear operator $$ \mathbf{U} $$, where each row represents a principal component.